lv042/Weather-Wizard/docs/emb_software.md

 (Reviewed by Rafail)

+This document describes the embedded software of the Weather Wizard.
+The embedded software is the code that runs on the microcontroller.
+The microcontroller is the brain of the Weather Wizard.
+It is responsible for reading the sensors, displaying the data on the LCD screen, and sending the data to the backend.

 ## Information about the code

 Program code contains comment in the top the file stating author information, license type, and goal of this part of the program and has a nice readable layout.
 License type is an existing license type like FreeBSD, or CC, or individual copyright (C) containing a year.